Clonally transmissible cancer: Devil facial tumour disease

 Devil facial tumour disease (DFTD) is a transmissible parasitic cancer in the Tasmanian devil.
 Since its discovery in 1996, DFTD has spread and infected 4/5 of all Tasmanian devils and threatens them with extinction.
+DFTD has a near 100% fatality rate, and has killed up to 90% of Tasmanian devil populations living in some reserves.
 A new DFTD tumor-type cancer was recently uncovered on 5 Tasmanian devils (DFT2), histologically different from DFT1, leading researchers to believe that the Tasmanian devil "is particularly prone to the emergence of transmissible cancers".

 Bivalves

 Soft-shell clams, Mya arenaria, have been found to be vulnerable to a transmissible neoplasm of the hemolymphatic system — effectively, leukemia.
 The cells have infected clam beds hundreds of miles from each other, making this clonally transmissible cancer the only one that does not require contact for transmission.

-Horizontally transmitted cancers have also been discovered in three other species of marine bivalves: bay mussels (Mytilus trossulus), common cockles (Cerastoderma edule) and golden carpet shell clams (Polititapes aureus).
+Horizontally transmitted cancers have also been discovered in several other species of marine bivalves: bay mussels (Mytilus trossulus), common cockles (Cerastoderma edule) and golden carpet shell clams (Polititapes aureus).
 The golden carpet shell clam cancer was found to have been transmitted from another species, the pullet carpet shell (Venerupis corrugata).
+Clinocardium also suffers from a transmissible cancer, which has a significant economic impact.